resource-watch/nrt-scripts/bio_007b_nrt_rw0_marine_protected_areas/README.md

-## {Resource Watch Public Title} Dataset Near Real-time Script
+## Marine Protected Areas Dataset Near Real-time Script
-This file describes the near real-time script that retrieves and processes the [the {dataset formal name}]({learn more link}) for [display on Resource Watch]({link to dataset's metadata page on Resource Watch}).
+This file describes the near real-time script that retrieves and processes the [World Database on Protected Areas (WDPA) and other effective area-based conservation measures (OECM) database](http://www.protectedplanet.net/) for [display on Resource Watch](https://resourcewatch.org/data/explore/483c87c7-8724-4758-b8f0-a536b3a8f8a9).

-{Describe how the original data came from the source.}

-{Describe the steps used to process the data, e.g., "convert variable X from the original netcdf file to a tif to upload to Google Earth Engine."}
+The source provided the data as three point shapefiles and three polygon shapefiles within zipped folders.
+They were merged into one point shapefile and one polygon shapefile before being uploaded to Carto.

-Please see the [Python script]({link to Python script on Github}) for more details on this processing.
+Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/bio_007b_nrt_rw0_marine_protected_areas/contents/src/__init__.py) for more details on this processing.

-You can view the processed {Resource Watch public title} dataset [on Resource Watch]({link to dataset's metadata page on Resource Watch}).
+You can view the processed Marine Protected Areas dataset [on Resource Watch](https://resourcewatch.org/data/explore/483c87c7-8724-4758-b8f0-a536b3a8f8a9).

-You can also download the original dataset [from the source website]({download from source link}).
+You can also download the original dataset [from the source website](https://www.protectedplanet.net/en/thematic-areas/marine-protected-areas).

 **Schedule**

-This script is run daily.
+This script is run monthly.
 The exact time that the script is run to update the dataset can be found in the the `time.cron` file.
 This time is in Coordinated Universal Time (UTC), expressed in cron format.

-###### Note: This script was originally written by [{name}]({link to WRI bio page}), and is currently maintained by [{name}]({link to WRI bio page}).
+###### Note: This script was originally written by [Yujing Wu](https://www.wri.org/profile/yujing-wu), and is currently maintained by [Yujing Wu](https://www.wri.org/profile/yujing-wu).